 Houston has two major airports, George Bush International (IAH) and William P. Hobby (HOU), both approximately 40 minutes from the hotel and Houston Zoo.
 Shuttle service between the airport and the hotel is available through SuperShuttle.

-Course participants stay in designated hotel and are transported to and from the zoo each day.
+Course participants stay in the designated hotel and are transported to and from the zoo each day.

 Please wait until you are admitted into the course before making your reservations.
 You will receive a confirmation letter containing detailed information regarding your accommodations and transportation once you are admitted.